XCFDs are complex instruments. They are high-risk investments with a potential to lose money quickly.

 En revanche, plusieurs points négatifs sont régulièrement évoqués dans les avis :

-• Limited deposit and withdrawal options for some users
+• Limited deposit methods available for some countries

 Voici quelques exemples représentatifs d’avis publiés sur Trustpilot :